kkevin821/hongxiong.github.io/_pages/interactionRCS_Package.md

 **The package provides similar support for linear and logistic models.**

+# Research Impact

+The culmination of our efforts was the launch of an upgraded "interactionRCS" package on CRAN.
+This upgrade has notably refined the interpretation and presentation of regression models, particularly those that entail interactions with continuous covariates via restricted cubic splines.
+Our research product now significantly aids users in deciphering and applying complex statistical models.

 **Please visit our CRAN Package [InteractionRCS](https://cran.r-project.org/web/packages/interactionRCS/index.html) here.
 We hope our package will contribute meaningfully to your research and look forward to your feedback.**